johngrantuk/piupdue/README.rst

 Based on the `Arduino BOSSA C++ source code. <https://github.com/shumatech/BOSSA/tree/arduino/src>`__

-Install using: $ pip install pyupdue
+Install using: $ pip install piupdue

 Sketch file must be saved locally on PI and be of type ".cpp.bin".